-Option I B.A. in Theatre Arts - General Degree (48-51 credits)
+Option I: B.A. in Theatre Arts - General Degree (48 credits)

-36-39 credits of core curriculum and 12 credits of electives chosen from theatre arts courses numbered 300 or above.
+Thirty-six credits of core curriculum and 12 credits of electives chosen from theatre arts courses numbered 300 or above.

-Option II B.A. in Theatre Arts - Concentration Option
+Option II: B.A. in Theatre Arts - Concentration Option (68-73 credits)

 Students have the option of choosing a concentration that includes a more comprehensive study in a chosen field within the theatre arts.
+The purpose of these varied concentrations is to further prepare students for graduate school studies or entry-level work in the professional theatre after gradation.
+Our concentration option is similar to B.F.A. (bachelor of fine arts) degrees at similar liberal arts institutions.
 Students must interview or audition into the following concentrations:

-Concentration in Acting (62-67 credits)
+Concentration in Acting (69 credits)

-36-39 credits of core curriculum and 28 credits of concentration curriculum
+Thirty-six credits of theatre core curriculum and 33 credits of concentration curriculum from the following menu: